 |How to Choose the Right Film for You?|

-If you’re here researching 35mm film stock you likely already know the answer to this, but to some beginners, there might be some neat facts about shooting with film, that you may have never considered.
+Film photography is back, and here to stay.
+So if you’re here researching 35mm film stock you likely already know the answer to this, but to some beginners, there might be some neat facts about shooting with film, that you may have never considered.

 As a professional photographer that shot primarily with digital, I was always chasing to capture the best and most realistic colors.
-Shooting digital always proved to be a challenge in this quest to capture better colors, as cameras were usually limited to shooting 12-bit or 14-bit raw photos.
+Shooting digitally always proved to be a challenge in this quest to capture better colors, as cameras were usually limited to shooting 12-bit or 14-bit raw photos.

 During this quest, I even went as far as purchasing a Fuji GFX 100 to be able to capture photos in 16-bit.
 Imagine spending nearly $20,000 for 16-bit color depth, when I could have simply shot with film.

-Shooting with 35mm film has a bit depth of 8-bits per color channel (red, green, blue).
+Shooting with 35mm film has a bit depth of 8 bits per color channel (red, green, blue).
 This means that each color channel can capture 28 (256) distinct levels of color intensity or luminance.
 This is known as 8-bit color depth.

 However, when the film is scanned, the bit depth may be increased to 12 or 16 bits per color channel, depending on the capability of the scanner.
 This improves color accuracy and dynamic range during the post-production process.

-This is a huge economical advantage over shooting with high-end digital cameras and achieving a color accuracy which arguably is even better on film than it is on digital when comparing a 16-bit photo side by side.
+This is a huge economical advantage over shooting with high-end digital cameras and achieving a color accuracy that arguably is even better on film than it is on digital when comparing a 16-bit photo side by side.
 Shooting with 35mm film is one of the most cost-effective ways to get into vintage photography, unlike some of the more expensive alternatives like Polaroid film or large format 120mm film.

 Another great reason to shoot with film, is to get out of a creative slump.
 Film photography has always been a way to get out of a creative rut when I feel stuck.
 Capturing images with different workflows or characteristics helps motivate me creatively.